suvera/winter-boot/examples/README.md

 # Example Application

-This is an example application developed using WinterBoot framework to demonstrate it's power.
+[MyApp](MyApp), This is an example application developed using WinterBoot framework to demonstrate it's power.

 It can be deployed in two ways